smtuncer/Starter-Pack-With-Clean-Architecture/README.md

-# A quick start to your projects.
+# A Quick Start To Your Projects

 ## Features
 - CQRS (Command Query Responsibility Segregation) structure using MediatR